IrisBox/gewit-hring/_posts/2025-06-17-UKIEDH-Glasgow.md

 After a brief introduction, participants were split into teams, each tasked with exploring a different location and gathering as much evidence of their experiences and findings as they can before returning to reconvene at the venue for the conference Plenary Session.
 Each team was assigned an iPad to use and a nearby area, provided with access to a pool of digital resources that relate to the city of Glasgow, as well as some suggested themes and challenges as prompts, and given access to a shared space to gather their evidence.

 The rest was down to them!

+I'd like to say a huge thank you to everyone that participated and assisted with delivering the event!

 **This activity was gratefully supported and funded by [Cambridge Digital Humanities](https://www.cdh.cam.ac.uk/).**